 - 3.01 "Affiliate" means any person with whom the Company would be considered a single employer under Sections 414(b) and 414(c) of the Code, except that in applying Sections 1563(a)(1), (2) and (3) of the Code for purposes of determining a controlled group of corporations under Section 414(b) of the Code, the language "at least 50 percent" shall be used instead of "at least 80 percent" in each place it appears in Sections 1563(a)(1), (2) and (3) of the Code, and in applying Treas.
-Reg. §1.414(c)-2 for purposes of determining a controlled group of trades or businesses under Section 414(c) of the Code, the language "at least 50 percent" shall be used instead of "at least 80 percent" shall be used instead of "at least 80 percent" in each place it appears in Sections 1563(a)(1), (2) and (3) of the Code, and in applying Treas.
-Reg. §1.414(c)-2 for purposes of determining a controlled group of trades or businesses under Section 414(c) of the Code, the language "at least 50 percent" shall be used instead of "at least 80 percent" in each place it appears in Treas.
-Reg. §1.414(c)-2.
-Notwithstanding the foregoing, where justified by legitimate business criteria as determined by the Committee in its sole discretion, "at least 20 percent" shall be substituted for "at least 50 percent" in the preceding sentence in determining whether a Participant has had a Termination of Service. - 3.02 "Award" means any Option, SAR, Restricted Stock Share, Restricted Stock Unit, Performance Share, Performance Unit, Other Award or Stock granted as a bonus or in lieu of another award, together with any related right or interest, granted to an Eligible Person under the Plan. - 3.03 "Award Agreement" means the agreement setting forth the terms and conditions to which an Award is subject, to the extent not provided in the Plan, together with any additional documents (such as Beneficiary designations) relating to a specific Award. - 3.04 "Beneficiary" means the individual or entity designated by the Participant to receive the benefits specified under the Participant's Award upon such Participant's death.
+Reg. \$1.414(c)-2 for purposes of determining a controlled group of trades or businesses under Section 414(c) of the Code, the language "at least 50 percent" shall be used instead of "at least 80 percent" in each place it appears in 563(a)(1), (2) and (3) of the Code, the language "at least 50 percent" shall be used instead of "at least 80 percent" in each place it appears in Treas.
+Reg. \$1.414(c)-2.
+Notwithstanding the foregoing, where justified by legitimate business criteria as determining whether a Participant has had a Termination of Service. - 3.02 "Award" means any Option, SAR, Restricted Stock Share, Restricted Stock Unit, Performance Share, Performance Unit, Other Award or Stock granted as a bonus or in lieu of another award, together with any related right or interest, granted to an Eligible Person under the Plan. - 3.03 "Award Agreement" means the agreement setting forth the terms and conditions to which an Award is subject, to the extent not provided in the Plan, together with any additional documents (such as Beneficiary designations) relating to a specific Award. - 3.04 "Beneficiary" means the individual or entity designated by the Participant to receive the benefits specified under the Participant's Award upon such Participant's death.
 See Section 10.03.
 No Beneficiary shall have any rights under the Plan prior to the death of the Participant. - 3.05 "Beneficial Owner" has the meaning specified in Rule 13d-3 under the Exchange Act. - 3.06 "Board" means the Board of Directors of the Company. - 3.07 "Cause" shall be as defined in each Award Agreement, or if not so defined, means any one or more of the following, as determined by the Committee or its delegate in its sole discretion: - (a) a Participant's commission of a felony or any crime of moral turpitude; - (b) a Participant's dishonesty or material violation of standards of integrity in the course of fulfilling his or her employment duties to the Company or any Affiliate; - (c) a material violation of a material written policy of the Company or any Affiliate applicable to the Participant, violation of which is grounds for immediate termination;